meltyourface/blank/posts/Medea/Seven-Hermetic-Principles-Ancient-Guides-for-Self-Mastery/index.md

 Practical Application: By identifying patterns in one's life or the world, one can apply this understanding to other aspects of existence, thus unveiling hidden connections and gaining comprehension of the bigger picture.

-Ritual: Astral projection and other out-of-body experiences can help practitioners transcend their physical form and explore the interconnectedness of the various planes of reality.
+**Ritual**: Astral projection and other out-of-body experiences can help practitioners transcend their physical form and explore the interconnectedness of the various planes of reality.

 ### III.
 The Principle of Vibration